EPCCed/eidf-docs/docs/services/s3/manage.md

 1. Enter:
     * an account name (letters, numbers and underscore `_` only)
     * a description
-    * a quota: must be at least 1kB, a number with a unit B, kB, MB, GB, or TB.
+    * a quota: a number with a unit B, kB, MiB (MB), GiB (GB), or TiB (TB), the minimum is 1B (1 Byte).
     * the number of buckets that the account may create
 1. Click "Create Account"

+This will not allow you to create an account with the quota greater than the available storage quota of the project.

+It may take a little while for the account to become available.
+Refresh the project page to update the list of accounts.

 ## Access keys